This page was updated on November 18, 2020.

-You have to look carefully, but if you stop along the edge of Bay Road on the New Hampshire Seacoast where it crosses over Lubberland Creek, you can peer into Great Bay’s estuary waters and, if the timing is right, catch sight of a cluster of tiny glass (American) eels.
+You have to look carefully, but if you stop along the edge of Bay Road in Newmarket where it crosses over Lubberland Creek, you can peer into Great Bay’s estuary waters and, if the timing is right, catch sight of a cluster of tiny glass (American) eels.

-Unremarkable as it may seem, this moment is a glimpse into an unfolding drama, a critical turning point in one of nature’s great migration stories.
+Unremarkable as it may seem, this moment is a glimpse into one of nature’s great migration stories.

 The American eels that find their way to Great Bay arrive after drifting for more than a year on the Gulf Stream north from the Sargasso Sea near Bermuda, where they began life as larvae in a swirling mass of Sargassum seaweed.
-When they reach the bay, they head for fresh water, catching each high tide as they work their way farther inland, burying in the mud during the ebbing tide to keep from getting sucked back out to sea.
-Ultimately, the eels make their way to the rivers and lakes where they spend up to 30 years, continuing their metamorphosis into silver eels.
+At some point in their journey they head for fresh water, catching each high tide as they work their way farther inland, burying in the mud during the ebbing tide to keep from getting sucked back out to sea.
+Ultimately, the eels make their way to rivers and lakes where they spend up to 30 years, continuing their metamorphosis into silver eels.
 And then, incredibly, the journey begins once more—a thousand miles back to the Sargasso Sea, where they return to spawn, and the cycle renews.

-Too often, though, this remarkable journey comes to an abrupt end at the edge of a rusty pipe culvert.
+Too often, though, this remarkable journey comes to an abrupt end under the edge of a rusty pipe culvert.
 Until recently, the Bay Road culvert in Newmarket was undersized and poorly situated, acting as a waterfall-like barrier—preventing eels and other migratory fish from reaching the freshwater habitat essential to their life cycle on the upstream side of the road.
 The eels whose journey dead-ended at Bay Road might have died as easy prey, endlessly circling below the culvert, or seek another route in search of suitable habitat.
-This story of thwarted migration, is all too common.
+This story of thwarted migration is all too common.

 The Nature Conservancy is working to re-write this story throughout our coastal watershed.
 We’ve launched an exciting initiative aimed at removing barriers, replacing problematic culverts, and reconnecting New Hampshire’s rivers to our bays and oceans.
 Our first project—a collaboration with the town of Newmarket to fix the tidal culvert on Bay Road—was also the first of its kind around Great Bay designed to help habitat adapt and improve road infrastructure with rising sea levels in mind.
 Our efforts are a model for many more to come.
-Once the project is complete, eels and other aquatic creatures, as well as small mammals, will be able to move safely beneath our roads to reach critical habitat, while providing safer passage for people traveling this scenic stretch of roadway.
+The project allows eels and other aquatic creatures, as well as small mammals, to move safely beneath the road to reach critical habitat, while providing safer passage for people traveling this scenic stretch of roadway.

-This is just one example of how we are charting a course for healthy waters in the Granite State.
+Replacing tidal culverts is just one example of how we are charting a course for healthy waters in the Granite State.
 By removing or improving barriers such as culverts and dams, we can reconnect our rivers and streams and provide for free movement of fish and other organisms.
-Working together, we can write a new story—for the glass eel and, ultimately, for the rest of the natural world.
+Working together, we are writing a new story—for the glass eel and, ultimately, for the rest of us that call the seacoast home.